This paper was updated on January 2, 2026.

 OEWS wage levels vary significantly based on profession and location, with urban wage levels often exceeding those in suburban and rural areas.
 A Level IV position is not always a high-paying job in the national income average.
 Some Level IV wages in certain fields fall below the national median, while some Level II positions rank among the highest-paid in the U.S. economy.

-How the NPRM Could Affect Different U.S. Industries
+How the Final Rule Could Affect Different U.S. Industries

-If finalized, the weighted selection process would significantly change how employers across industries approach the H-1B program.
-By tying selection odds to the OEWS system, the rule would reward employers that pay higher salaries and potentially disadvantage those offering entry-level or lower-paid specialty positions in areas with a lower cost of living.
-The effects would likely vary by sector, but it is undeniable that, the proposal would create significant challenges for the labor market:
+The weighted selection process could significantly change how employers across industries approach the H-1B program.
+By tying selection odds to the OEWS system, the rule will reward employers that pay higher salaries and potentially disadvantage those offering entry-level or lower-paid specialty positions in areas with a lower cost of living.
+The effects will likely vary by sector, but it is undeniable that the rule will create significant challenges for the labor market:

 Potential for wage inflation: Employers may feel pressure to raise wages primarily to gain lottery advantage, even if it does not reflect local market rates.